-The Carter Center and International IDEA are supporting a dialogue forum between the five Andean countries (Venezuela, Colombia, Ecuador, Peru, and Bolivia) and the United States.
-The Andean-U.S. Dialogue Forum consists of groups of influential citizens from a variety of sectors within each country.
-The Carter Center and International IDEA are uniquely suited for implementing this project with each bringing years of experience in the region to the table.
+The Carter Center and the International Institute for Democracy and Electoral Assistance supported a dialogue forum among the five Andean countries (Venezuela, Colombia, Ecuador, Peru, and Bolivia) and the United States.
+The Andean-U.S. Dialogue Forum consisted of groups of influential citizens from a variety of sectors within each country.
+The Carter Center and International IDEA were uniquely suited for implementing this project with each bringing years of experience in the region to the table.

 Forum participants attend the first dialogue session in Atlanta in February 2010.

 The forum's goals were to increase mutual understanding between civil society and governments in the region; create collaborative initiatives around issues of mutual concern; and promote cooperation and exchange of information between individuals, organizations, and governments in the United States and the Andean nations.
 Ultimately, the forum provided crucial support and reinforcement of diplomatic efforts through a civil society process.
 (Click here to read more background information.)

 As a result of the first two dialogue sessions, each of the U.S. forum members committed to visiting at least one of the five Andean countries in order to gain a deeper understanding of their fellow forum members' home countries as well as the prevalent issues therein.
 (Read more about visits to the Andean countries.)